nodejs/node/doc/api/worker_threads.md

 * `err` {Error}

 The `'error'` event is emitted if the worker thread throws an uncaught exception.
-In that case, the worker will be terminated.
+In that case, the worker is terminated.

 ### Event: `'exit'`
 <!-- YAML